Efficiency in Pure-Exchange Economies with Risk-Averse Monetary Utilities: Characterization of Pareto Optima for Positively Homogeneous Risk-Averse Monetary Utilities

 from which we conclude that $Y_i=f_i(S)=g_i(S-\underline{s})+c_i$ for all $i\in\mathcal{N}$. \end{proof}

 Our main result is given below.
 The interpretation of this result is discussed in Subsection \ref{subsec:algorithm}.

 \begin{theorem} Suppose that for each $i\in\mathcal{N}$, the utility functional $U_i$ is a law-invariant and positively homogeneous monetary utility.
 Let $\mathcal{T}_i$ denote the representing convex set of convex distortions for $U_i$ that is sequentially closed under pointwise convergence, in the sense of Lemma \ref{lem:distortion_set_convex}.
-Then,
+Then the following hold:

 \begin{enumerate}[label=(\roman*)] \item There exists a solution to the problem